TITLE: Blood Ties(1/2)

 Mulder adopted the look he'd perfected -- that of a wide-eyed innocent.
 "Me?
 Surely you're not suggesting I'd mess with his head?"

-"All I'm saying is give the man half a chance."
-She cocked an eyebrow.
+"All I'm saying is give the man half a chance," she returned, then deliberately cocked an eyebrow.
 "And don't call me Shirley."

 He caught the reference immediately, of course.
 His unbridled grin of delight banished the gloom of the past few days and bolstered her spirits for whatever lay ahead.
-Mulder smiled, he smirked, he leered -- but a full-fledged grin was a rare occurrence, and she cherished each one.
+Mulder smiled, he smirked, he leered -- but a full-fledged grin was a rare occurrence indeed, and she cherished each one.

 They walked slowly up to the door past a neatly trimmed hedge and three rose bushes.
 The neighborhood appeared to be populated by families with young children.
 Yards were littered with bikes, balls and other toys, and a group of kids were playing a boisterous game of baseball in an empty lot down the street.
 Scully observed that Grey's house lacked any such paraphernalia, and wondered idly if Mulder had a sister-in-law and nieces or nephews.
 She attempted to picture Mulder as a doting uncle, and to her surprise found that it wasn't that difficult.